CP1401/Practicals/prac_03/README.md

 ### One more thing to do...

-**Add one more tax threshold and rate.**
+**Add this one more tax threshold and rate.**
-If we've designed our algorithm and code well, this shouldn't take much work.
+If we've designed our algorithm well, using the most suitable decision structure, then this should not take much work.

 - If you earn between $100 and $500, you pay 2% tax on the total amount

 Add this into your code now and notice how much extra work it took.
-If you had to rewrite or change your decision patterns, then notice that you could have made it more extensible in the first place.
+If you had to rewrite or change your decision patterns, then notice that you could have made it more extensible in the first place... so please revisit the teaching on using decision structures to locate a value in a range.

+> [!NOTE]
+> The provided code and CONSTANTS are good, so don't change the main structure of the program.
+> However, you might need to change some of your CONSTANT names to suit this new change above.

+### Comment out temporarily

+Remember that you can **comment out** code so that it doesn't run by selecting the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).
+Remember also to do this shortcut again when you're finished so that it looks like normal code again - all programs will run - before you submit your work.

 ## 2. Car Insurance